jamesqquick/jamesqquick-site/src/pages/blog/build-a-javascript-memory-match-game.md

 - app.js
 - app.css

+> This blog post is powered by [Contenda](https://contenda.co/) which can transform videos into blog posts including images, code snippets, and more!
+You can get early access and one FREE content transformation using [this onboarding link](https://contenda.co/jamesqquick).

 In the HTML file, stub out a basic template with a few elements.

 - references to both `app.css` and `app.js`